 Firstly, we should note that bills and receipts are different things, and Lightyear treats them differently.
-For details on how to process receipts (and the data that Lightyear extracts from receipts), please refer to this article
+For details on how to process receipts (and the data that Lightyear extracts from receipts), please refer to

 In regard to bills, Lightyear employs a number of methods of data-extraction, depending on the file-type/format that has been emailed/uploaded to Lightyear.